stonecoinproject/stonem-frontend/README.md

 Looking to contribute code?
 You may [fork this repository](https://github.com/stonecoinproject/stonem-frontend.git) and create a topical branch.
 If you are looking to add a feature that checks the health of masternodes, you may run `git checkout -b feature/check-masternodes-health` to create a topical branch for a new feature.

+If you're trying to author a fix for a bug, you may run `git checkout -b fix/modal-popup-bug` to create a topical branch for a modal popup bug.

 ## NPM / Yarn scripts

 The following scripts are provided to build, lint, etc: